In this guide, we’ve put together a list of some of the pros and cons of electric cars.

 Other Notes On Electric Cars

-- There’s still a lot of potential for growth, and there’s a lot of incentive to develop them further as they could be one of the biggest things that help address climate change (as emissions from transport is a big issue)
+There’s a lot of incentive to develop them further as they could be one of the biggest factors that help cut CO2 emissions and air pollution rates

-- Powering electric cars with renewable green energy in the future would help with emissions, but, could also have practical challenges and be expensive
+Powering electric cars with renewable green energy in the future would help with emissions, but, could also have practical challenges and be expensive